sebw/blog-old.wains.be/2018/2018-08-19-ubiquiti-mss-clamping.md

 ### The solution

-After looking up for long hours, I stumbled upon a [forum post from 2017](https://community.ubnt.com/t5/EdgeRouter/UAP-Pro-can-t-reach-remote-controller-behind-ER-X-works-fine/m-p/2142678/highlight/true#M186119).
+After looking up for a couple hours including keywords like timeout, hang, upload stuck, etc., I stumbled upon a [forum post from 2017](https://community.ubnt.com/t5/EdgeRouter/UAP-Pro-can-t-reach-remote-controller-behind-ER-X-works-fine/m-p/2142678/highlight/true#M186119).
 I was the author of the post!
 At the time I was complaining how my Android phone (Moto G 1st gen at the time) could not upload to Nextcloud on my Scaleway VPS...
 Someone asked me if I had mss clamping set to 1452 on the pppoe interface.
-I applied the recommended setting to no luck and they exchange stopped there.
+I applied the recommended setting to no luck and the exchange stopped there.

-I somewhat forgot that I already had upload issues with Nextcloud, but I figured it was a bug in the app at the time.
+I somewhat forgot that I already had upload issues with Nextcloud, but I figured it was a bug in the app at the time (there were many issues opened regarding uploads and developers were working on fixes)

-Investing this MSS clamping thing on Ubiquiti forums, I find a post where someone recommended to apply the setting to ALL interfaces.
+Investigating this MSS clamping thing deeper on Ubiquiti forums, I find a post where someone recommended to apply the setting to ALL interfaces.
 Which I did:

 ```
 set firewall options mss-clamp interface-type all